 Now that you’ve heard all about the patient registrar job description and salary, you might be even more confident that this is the healthcare career you’ve been hoping for.
 Becoming a patient registrar will allow you to put your caring personality to work for patients and help the medical team’s care run smoothly.

 If you’re interested in getting a leg up in your patient registrar job search, it be worth earning a Medical Billing and Coding Certificate to get a head start in learning medical terminology and the ins and out of medical billing.

 If you’re interested in learning more about the places a health information career can take you, check out our article “Health Information Career Paths: Exploring Your Potential Options.”

 1Burning-Glass.com (analysis of 143,690 patient registrar job postings, July 01, 2020 – Jun.
 30, 2021.)

 2Completion time is dependent on the number of transfer credits accepted and the number of courses completed each term.

 3Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed July, 2021] www.bls.gov/ooh/.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries, and employment conditions in your area may vary.
+Data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
+Employment conditions in your area may vary.